-It’s been found, however, that sticking close to home in rural America translates to a significant college attainment gap between rural and urban students.
-U.S. Census data shows that 35 percent of Americans over the age of 25 have earned a bachelor's degree, but only 8 percent of those degree holders come from rural counties.
-Proximity to a college campus is a major driver of the rural attainment gap, with only14 percent of the nation's campuses, mostly community colleges, being located in rural communities.
+It’s been found that sticking close to home in rural America translates to a significant college attainment gap between rural and urban students.
+U.S. Census data shows that 35% of Americans over the age of 25 have earned a bachelor's degree, but only 8% of those degree holders come from rural counties.
+Proximity to a college campus is a major driver of the rural attainment gap, with only 14% of the nation's campuses, mostly community colleges, being located in rural communities.
 Fortunately, residing in a rural community does not mean you can’t study at home.
 We recognize your talent and aspire to make college a reality for you through online learning.

-You may be happy to know that Ottawa University (OU) is in your corner – literally.
-Founded in 1865, OU’s first physical campus is located in Ottawa, KS, a rural community of ~12,000 people.
-The University has since added campuses in Kansas City; Milwaukee; and Phoenix; as well as fully online degrees.
-But its roots are rural.
-As a small, Christian-based, non-profit university, so is its heart.
-The traits that make a small town so inviting are what make Ottawa University the right fit for so many students – the connectedness, the personal attention, the small class sizes, the approachable professors, the hometown feel.
-When OU incorporated accredited, online learning, it maintained its commitment to those values.
-You may be thinking that online learning is cold and impersonal, and that it can’t have those things.
-But when you enroll in one of Ottawa University’s many online programs, you’ll soon discover the connected feeling of the small class sizes led by our hands-on instructors.
-It’s one of the benefits of earning an online degree at Ottawa University.
+You will be happy to know that Ottawa University (OU) is in your corner.
+Founded in 1865, OU’s first physical campus is located in Ottawa, KS, a rural community of approximately 12,000 people.
+The University has since added campuses in Kansas City, Milwaukee, and Phoenix.
+As a small, faith-based University, our roots are rural.
+The shared traits that make a small town inviting make Ottawa University the right fit for many of our rural students.
+When we incorporated online learning, we maintained our commitment to those values.
+Once you enroll in one of Ottawa University’s online programs, you’ll soon discover the connected feeling of the small class sizes led by our hands-on instructors.
+It’s one of many benefits of earning an online degree with us.

 In addition to at home study, affordable tuition may be the bottom line for many rural college students.
-An online degree can save as much as $50,000 over a traditional, on-campus program, especially if you live out-of-state.
+An online degree can save as much as $50,000 over a traditional, on-campus program, especially if you live out of state.
 On-campus schools charge significantly more if you attend from another state.
 Online courses, on the other hand, generally cost the same for in and out-of-state students.
 As an online learner, you also won’t incur costs associated with housing, meal plans, and a variety of fees.
 You won’t have to commute to class, either, saving on fuel and car maintenance.

 Do you have credits earned at a community college?
 Ottawa University’s credit transfer policy can reduce the number of courses you need to take, thus reducing your costs.
 Another benefit of earning an online, accelerated degree is being able to hold down a job while attending school.
 A steady income can help mitigate school debt if you’re able to pay as you go.
 Some employers also offer full or partial tuition reimbursement, which can be a great reason to keep your job while pursuing a degree.

-Being able to do school on your schedule and at your pace is another important draw for rural students.
-Most online courses don’t require attendance of online lectures at specific times, but instead allow students to access course materials, read assignments, and make online discussion posts at their convenience, as long as deadlines are met.
-So, whether you’re a morning person and 5 a.m. is when you’re most productive or you prefer to burn the midnight oil, you’re in control of your education time.
+Being able to attend class on your schedule and at your pace is another important draw for rural students.
+Ottawa University allows you to access courses at your convenience.
+Whether you are a morning person or you prefer to burn the midnight oil, you are in control of your education time.
 Additional flexibility can be found by taking 8-week courses year-round to earn an accelerated degree or by slowing it down and spreading it out to fit your schedule.

 The economic gap between rural and urban populations can be significant, in large part due to the education attainment gap mentioned earlier.
-It only makes sense, then, that earning your bachelor’s or master’s degree will boost your economic status.
-Consider this: if you hold only a high school diploma, your annual income potential is approximately $38,792.
+Earning your bachelor’s or master’s degree will boost your economic status.
+If you hold a high school diploma, your annual income potential is approximately $38,792.
 Earn an associate degree and that increases to $46,124.
 But look at the potential jump in salary when you hold a bachelor’s degree - $64,896.
 Add $13,000 more if you earn a master’s degree.

-Take nursing, for example.
-There is a tremendous shortage of nurses in rural areas, which is why rural health stakeholders are looking into how they can attract nursing professionals who have existing ties to rural communities.
-Distance learning, or online nursing degree programs like those offered at Ottawa University, present the best opportunity for rural residents to pursue nursing school while remaining in their community.
-This does not only hold true for those who wish to pursue a career in nursing.
+Consider nursing, for example.
+There is a tremendous shortage of nurses in rural areas, which is why Ottawa University's online nursing degree programs present the best opportunity for rural residents to pursue nursing school while remaining in their community.
 The same can be said for any number of professions.

 Contact an enrollment advisor for more information!